-You've been doing all the right things to get ready for retirement: building up your nest egg, contributing to your 401(k), and sticking to a plan that you or your financial professional set up years ago.
-And, you assume, your money's been growing according to plan.
-But does that plan still work for you and what you want your retirement to be?
+You've been doing all the right things to get ready for retirement: building up your nest egg, contributing to your 401(k) and sticking to a plan that you or your financial professional set up years ago.
+And you assume your money's been growing according to plan.
+But does that plan still work for you and the lifestyle that will stir your soul in the next chapter?

-"There is an important balance in managing your investable elements," says Chris White, CFA, author of Working With the Emotional Investor: Financial Psychology for Wealth Managers.
+"There is an important balance in managing your investable elements," says Chris White, CFA, co-author of Working With the Emotional Investor: Financial Psychology for Wealth Managers (Praeger), in an interview conducted by Athene.
 He likens your retirement plan to a garden.
-You can overweed it if you pay too much attention, but if you ignore it for too long, the plants won't grow well.
+You can over weed it if you pay too much attention, but if you ignore it for too long, the plants won't grow well.

-Here are five reasons you may want to check in on the growth of your retirement plan — and consider revising it.
+Here are five reasons you may want to check to see how your retirement portfolio is growing — and consider revising it.

 - You set your plan assuming a 7 percent return.

-While that 7 percent number has been a rule of thumb for years, White says that you may want to ratchet it down to 6 percent to be safe—especially as past performance of assets may have been under 7 percent.
+While that 7 percent number has been a rule of thumb for years, White says you may want to ratchet it down to 6 percent to be safe — especially as past performance of assets may have been under 7 percent.

-- You haven't adequately considered health care cost inflation.
+- You haven't adequately accounted for rising health care costs.

 "Health care may be your biggest expense, and you want to be sure that you can stay even with costs as they rise," says White.
 Check to see if what you calculated for health care costs when you first created your plan matches the current projections for health care and medical costs.